Skip to content

 Prince Henry the Navigator played a significant role in building Jerónimos Monastery.
 The monks at the monastery were on duty to assist Portuguese sailors leaving for long journeys during the Age of Discoveries.

 One of the most famous stories about this place is the visit of the Portuguese explorer Vasco da Gama.
 The night before he set off on his long voyage, he slept and prayed at the monastery.
-This journey would result in da Gama being the first European to reach India by sea, connecting Europe and Asia by ocean route.
+This journey would result in da Gama being the first European to reach India by sea, connecting Europe and Asia by an ocean route.

 Restaurante Cervejaria O Prado